You're sure to make a ton of friends if you bring a bottle of this homemade blueberry pie moonshine to your next

 A while back, I published a homemade apple pie moonshine recipe and it spread through Facebook and Twitter like wildfire.
 If you had the opportunity to try it, you probably found that it did taste just like an apple pie.
 It's a fairly sugary mixed drink and the alcohol is dangerously hidden behind every sip.

 In this recipe for homemade blueberry pie moonshine, the alcohol taste is not so subtle.
 Actually, it comes right out and smacks you in the face, but then goes easily down with a nice full blueberry aftertaste.
 Blueberry pie moonshine is more my style, as it's designed to be a slow sipper instead of a big gulper like the apple pie can turn out to be.

 To get this started, let me first go on record and say again, this is not real homemade moonshine.
-This is a very strong mixed drink that can have the appearance of moonshine, since it is stored in a jar like the real stuff.
+This is a very strong mixed drink that can have the appearance of moonshine, since it is stored in a mason jar like the real stuff.

 - 1/2 bottle of 190-proof Everclear (750ml)